MichaelMcGee-School/Assignment_12/source/Minecraft.rst

 Creative Mode
 ^^^^^^^^^^^^^

-In creative mode you have unlimited resources in your disposal.
+In creative mode, you have unlimited resources at your disposal.
 This means you could make a mountain of TnT, or a huge castle that would've been almost impossible in survival mode.
-In creative mode you don't have to worry about your food bar.
+In creative mode, you don't have to worry about your food bar.
 Creative mode is meant for players to create anything they want without the pressure.